 Philpott Children’s Tennis Fund – one of Canada’s only charities dedicated to children and tennis

-The Doug Philpott Inner-City Children’s Tennis Fund exists to promote health, shop physical and moral well-being among needy or disadvantaged inner-city children by providing skills development programs.
+The Doug Philpott Inner-City Children’s Tennis Fund exists to promote health, physical and moral well-being among needy or disadvantaged inner-city children by providing skills development programs.

-The Philpott Children’s Fund was established in 1985, seek in honour of Doug Philpott, mind one of Canada’s most enthusiastic promoters of tennis, who dedicated his life to helping others enjoy tennis as much as he did.
+The Philpott Children’s Fund was established in 1985, in honour of Doug Philpott, one of Canada’s most enthusiastic promoters of tennis, who dedicated his life to helping others enjoy tennis as much as he did.
 Since the early 1990’s, the Philpott Children’s Fund has brought tennis to the lives of children living in Toronto’s inner city communities.
 Philpott children learn more than tennis – they learn important lessons about discipline, cooperation, physical fitness and self-confidence.

 Past and Present

 The Doug Philpott Inner City Children’s Tennis Fund was formed in 1985 by friends of Doug Philpott, who was an avid tennis player, philanthropist and supporter of tennis and, in particular, junior tennis in Canada.
 It is the only tennis charity in Canada dedicated exclusively to children in priority needs neighbourhoods.
 Since 1991, the Philpott Children’s Fund has helped to introduce inner city children to the game of tennis and to the valuable life lessons to be learned through the sport.
 Starting with a single program at John Innes (Queen and Sherbourne), over the past 20 years we have grown to 19 camp sites across Toronto, serving over 8,500 children.